 - If a punishment is necessary, the removal of privileges, ‘time out’ or natural consequences are better.

-If you’d like further information on this topic, the link below is a good place to start:
+If you’d like further information on this topic, this link is a good place to start.